-To achieve safe and convenient pedestrian travel, the Planning Board may adopt administrative guidelines requiring construction of off-site sidewalk improvements consistent with County Code §50-25.
+To achieve safe and convenient pedestrian, bicycle, and transit system travel, the Planning Board may adopt administrative guidelines requiring construction of off-site sidewalk, bicycle, or transit system improvements consistent with County Code §50-25.
 To support creating facilities that encourage transit use, walking, and bicycling, to maintain an approximately equivalent level of service at the local level for both auto and non-auto modes, the Board may allow the applicant to use peak hour vehicle trip credits for providing non-auto facilities.
 Before approving credits for non-auto facilities to reduce Local Area Transportation Review impacts, the Board should first consider the applicability and desirability of traffic mitigation agreement measures.
-The Board's LATR Guidelines must identify applicable facilities in terms of actions that can be given trip credits and the maximum number of trips that can be credited.
+The Board's LATR and TPAR Guidelines must identify applicable facilities in terms of actions that can be given trip credits and the maximum number of trips that can be credited.
 If the Board approves any credits, it must specify mechanisms to monitor the construction of any required facility.
 During each quadrennial Subdivision Staging Policy the Board must report on the number of credits issued and confirm the construction of any required facility.